jwulf/camunda-cloud-test-drive/README.md

 * Open [Actions Panel](https://www.actionspanel.app/) in another browser window.

-* In the Action panel, click on "Run this action" for "_Deploy the demo workflows to your Camunda Cloud Zeebe cluster_".
+* In Actions Panel, click on "Run this action" for "_Deploy the demo workflows to your Camunda Cloud Zeebe cluster_".
 This will deploy the workflows to your cluster.

 ![](img/click-to-deploy.png)